-What Makes Granola Bars Stick Together?
+What Makes Them Stick Together?

-The key to making these homemade granola bars stick together is boiling the honey for exactly 1 minute.
+The key to making these granola bars stick together is boiling the honey for exactly 1 minute.
 This makes the honey harden slightly as it cools, giving these bars the classic “chewy” texture that I love in a store-bought granola bar.

 This recipe is easily adaptable to use any other nut or seed butters you have on hand.
 If you don’t like peanut butter, feel free to use almond butter, instead.

-How to Make Nut-Free Granola Bars
+How to Make Them Nut-Free

 This recipe moves quickly, so I recommend you have all of the ingredients you need measured and ready to go before you get started.
-You’ll want to mix the peanut butter into the freshly boiled honey right away, and then pour it over the oats and stir quickly so that the honey doesn’t harden as you stir it.
+Place the oats in a large bowl, so they are ready when you are.

-Homemade Granola Bars Tutorial (1-minute video):
+Best Homemade Granola Bars

-- 1/4 cup mini chocolate chips (use a brand like Enjoy Life for dairy-free)
+- 1/4 cup dark chocolate chips

 - 1/4 cup raisins or dried cranberries

 - In a small saucepan over medium-high heat, bring the honey to a boil.
-Set a timer, and allow the honey to continue boiling for 1 minute.
-In the meantime, place the oats in a large bowl and set aside.
-Remove from the pan of honey from the heat and stir in the peanut butter and salt.
+Set a timer and allow the honey to boil for 1 minute, without stirring.